 Affordability Comparison

 There’s no way around it: orthodontic treatment can be expensive, especially for in-office brands like Invisalign and ClearCorrect.
-That said, the services you receive are high-quality and comprehensive.
+That said, we think the services you receive are high-quality and comprehensive.

 But if you’re worried about your budget or wondering how you’ll be able to fit in dental expenses, finding affordable treatment is important.
 Neither of these companies is especially inexpensive, but both can potentially incorporate insurance coverage and financing to make the costs more manageable.
 Overall, ClearCorrect is often more affordable, but it depends on your dentist and specific condition.